dxdc/homebridge-blinds/README.md

 If `show_stop_button` is set to `true`, it will expose a HomeKit button for the stop command.
 Some logic has also been added to smoothly abort any currently running functions.

 `motion_time` is the time, in milliseconds, for your blinds to move from up to down.
-This should only include the time the motor is running. **NOTE**: If you have triggering blinds simultaneously and are getting network timeouts due to your configuration, try using non-identical `motion_time`, e.g., 9800, 10000, 10200 instead of 10000 for each, it may help.
+This should only include the time the motor is running. **NOTE**: If you are performing multiple blind requests simultaneously and are getting network timeouts due to your configuration, try using non-identical `motion_time` (e.g., 9800, 10000, 10200 vs. 10000 for each) it may help.

 `response_lag` is an optional parameter used to improve the calculation for setting a specific blinds position.
 It takes into account the delay of the device you are using control the blinds (RF transmitter or otherwise).
 This is useful since it will do a better job of not under/overshooting the target: